AeonDigital/Shell-MSE-Main-Module/src/mse/file/config/variable/set/attachments/man/en-us.md

   # [[END-MSE_AVAILABLE_MODULES]]
 ```

-It is important to note that the "INI" and "END" markings MUST be commented out
+It is important to note that the `INI` and `END` markings MUST be commented out
 and in the beginning of the line and the name of each section must be identical
 to the variable it is in is enabling editing.